Overview of Baseball Nutrition Science

 The history of nutrition management in NPB dates back to the 1960s era of simply eating massive quantities of white rice.
 Sadaharu Oh reportedly consumed five go (about 900 grams dry) of rice per day during his playing career, reflecting the volume-focused dietary philosophy of the time.
 In the 1980s, Hiromitsu Ochiai began independently using protein supplements, sparking early interest in nutritional aids.
 The scientific turning point came in the 1990s when Hideo Nomo received guidance from American sports nutritionists ahead of his MLB challenge, influencing Japanese baseball as well.
 In the 2000s, Yu Darvish publicly shared his dietary regimen on social media, drawing attention to his methods for maintaining body fat around 8 percent.
 At the organizational level, the Hiroshima Toyo Carp became the first NPB team to hire a full-time registered dietitian in 2005, completely overhauling dormitory meal menus.
 This initiative contributed to weight gains among young players and reduced injury rates, prompting other teams to follow suit.

-Modern Nutritional Strategies and Practices
+Nutritional Strategies and Practices Since the 2010s

-In today's NPB, nutrient timing around games is strictly managed.
+In NPB as of the 2020s, nutrient timing around games is strictly managed.
 Three hours before a game, players consume a carbohydrate-focused meal providing 1 to 1.5 grams of carbohydrate per kilogram of body weight, while sports drinks and energy gels maintain blood sugar during play.
 Within the 30-minute golden window after a game, the standard protocol calls for carbohydrate and protein intake at a 3:1 ratio to promote muscle glycogen recovery.
 The Fukuoka SoftBank Hawks installed a dedicated nutrition station inside their stadium in 2018, offering individualized recovery shakes post-game.
 For macronutrient design, pitchers typically raise their carbohydrate ratio to 60 percent on start days, while position players aim for at least 2 grams of protein per kilogram of body weight to maintain muscle mass.
 The six-meal-a-day split eating plan that Shohei Ohtani practiced during his Nippon-Ham Fighters years is well known as a strategy to stabilize blood sugar and maximize muscle protein synthesis.

 Related books are also helpful